Matin-Mahzad/fault-detection-global-attention/README.md

-# Self-Supervised Fault Detection in Seismic Data Using a True 3D Global Attention Convolutional Network
+# Fault Detection in Seismic Data Using a True 3D Global Attention Convolutional Network

-Official implementation of **"Self-Supervised Fault Detection in Seismic Data Using a True 3D Global Attention Convolutional Network with Denoising Pretext Training"** by Matin Mahzad and Majid Bagheri.
+Official implementation of **"Fault Detection in Seismic Data Using a True 3D Global Attention Convolutional Network with Self-Supervised Denoising Pretext Training"** by Matin Mahzad and Majid Bagheri.

 ## 🔬 Overview